|

 The taking of

-hostages is a further means of enforcing obedience to the terms of Surrender or
+hostages is a further means of enforcing obedience to the terms of surrender or

 compliance with the laws of War.
 It will in no case be resorted to without the